North Sulawesi, Indonesia

 One of the most famous dives here at Bunaken Park is Lekuan 1, which is a 120ft (40m) wall dive where away from the wall you might see pelagics as big as whale sharks.On the wall you might find pink pygmy seahorses, and small orange colored orangutan crabs, colored corals, sponges, and perhaps a turtle resting on a ledge.
 Sachiko’s is another wall dive where you might encounter black tip sharks, schools of bumphead parrotfish, or napoleon wrasse.
 Ron’s Point is a site for advanced divers where two currents entwine and tunas, black tip sharks, leaf scorpions, and pontohi seahorses are spotted.
 In addition, at any of these sites, you may see emperor anglefish, bluestripe snapper, pinkish basslet, two-lined monocle bream, frogfish, and a plethora of small shrimps, crabs, and other invertebrates.

-The resorts we mentioned were the Eco Divers Lembeh and Minahasa Lagoon Resort and Eco Divers Manado.
-From Singapore, Bali, and Jakarta, as well as several other airports you can fly right in to Manado, the capital city of northern Sulawesi.
+From airline hubs Singapore, Bali, and Jakarta, as well as several other airports you can fly right in to Manado, the capital city of northern Sulawesi.
 It’s a big bustling modern city with KFC and McDonalds, innumerable blue taxi buses filling the streets, yet there are also regions where you can taste cooked to order local foods from outdoor vendors, visit street markets, and enjoy a ride on an ornate decorated horse drawn carriage.

 We think that there is something for everyone in Manado, but if you came here to completely relax at a secluded dive resort or do some serious muck diving, its time to leave the big city.

-Minahasa Lagoon Resort and Eco Divers Manado, is within 90 minutes of Manado.
-This oceanfront property with several types of accommodations and expansive beach is surrounded by a tropical rain forest.
-It is highly rated on TripAdvisor with modern amenities, spa services, local and international cuisine.
+Resorts are generally within 90 minutes of Manado.
+They are oceanfront properties with several types of accommodations some with expansive beaches and surrounded by a tropical rain forest.
+They are highly rated on TripAdvisor with modern amenities, spa services, local and international cuisine.

-Besides the dives at Bunaken Park, the Minahasa Lagoon Resort and Eco Divers Manado has a house reef that is ideal for divers and snorkelers.
-Some of the other boat dives in the area include City Extra, which is a muck dive with seahorses, ghost pipefish, and down the slope you might find frogfish, mimic octopus, and black and blue eels.
+Besides the boat dives at Bunaken Park and Lembeh Straits house reefs are ideal for divers and snorkelers.
+Some of the popular boat dives in the area include City Extra, which is a muck dive with seahorses, ghost pipefish, and down the slope you might find frogfish, mimic octopus, and black and blue eels.
 At Tanjung Bulo there are some 15 different species of nudibranchs, cuttlefish, harlequin shrimp, and sea snakes.
 Molas Wreck is a Dutch cargo ship that 70 years later has lots of coral growth and sponges.
 After diving the wreck divers typically go check out a nearby reef.

 Here you will see tons of coral that make up the fringing reef and tons of sea life as well.
 Batu Goso is a boat site with several steep pinnacles (5- 35m).
 It’s a drift dive where you can see white tips, black tips, turtles, grouper and multi-colored corals.
 Across the waterway on the Sulawesi coastline is Paradise Pier.
 This is a muck dive site at the old paradise hotel pier.
 Hot springs are located at the bottom of the steps.
 Frogfish, seahorses, octopus, squid, and batfish apparently don’t mind the warmer water.
 Sabora has nudibranchs, pygmy seahorses and a great place for night dives.
 Sahuang has jacks, dogtooth tuna, barracuda, red-toothed triggers and colorful corals.

-Their is also a combination two resort package that lets you stay 7 nights at Minahasa Lagoon Resort and Eco Divers Manado, then a land transfer of 2.5 hours to Eco Divers Lembeh for another 7 night stay.
+Their are also combination 7 night stays at more than a single resort.
 This gives you the opportunity to experience the best diving that Manado and Lembeh can offer.
-For every divers piece of mind there is a hyperbaric chamber within 90 minutes of both resorts.
-When you depart it is a about a one hour van ride back to Sam Ratulangi International Airport in Manado.
+For every divers piece of mind there is a hyperbaric chamber within 90 minutes of the resorts.
+When you transfer, it is generally within 90 minutes from the furthest resorts back to Sam Ratulangi International Airport in Manado.

-Eco Divers Lembeh uniquely offers the comfort of a land based resort and all its amenities and services with the convenience of a stationery day dive liveaboard.
-A maximum of 16 divers can relax, eat and depart in smaller dive boats to over 60 dive sites in Lembeh Strait.
+Lembeh resorts uniquely offers the comfort and all its amenities and services that today’s dive travelers expect.
+Divers can relax, eat and depart in smaller dive boats to over 60 dive sites in Lembeh Strait.
 But just to inform you, don’t expect 100 plus feet of visibility here.
 What you will see is a black sand and silt substrate with patches of reefs, discarded man made objects, lone anemones, a few wrecks, and even small rocks with absolutely breathtaking rare creatures of every size, color, and texture.
 This is Mecca for underwater photographers.
 An anemone with clown fish, an old bottle with a blue ring octopus inside, or a rock with a frogfish leaning against it fill your camera frames and image cards on almost every dive.
 And when we say frogfish, we are talking hairy frogfish, clown frogfish, painted frogfish, or the newly discovered Lembeh frogfish to name of few.
 Fish moving across the sand or mimic octopus or mantis shrimp burring themselves in the sand are common sites too.
 Keep in mind that there are also multiple species of shrimp, octopus, pipefish, and nudibranchs often seen on the same dive.
 Some oddity fish you will find include: stargazers, crocodile fish, Pegasus sea moths, bobtail squids, devilfish, rhinopias, and candy crabs, but it’s not just about these fish, as the strait is also home to juvenile pelagic fish that are drawn here for safety and plentiful amounts of zooplankton.

 Some of the other favorite dive sites include Nudi Falls (nudibranchs), Jahir (night dives), Tk 1 (everything in this village bay), Hairball (frogfish), and of course the Mawali, a Japanese cargo wreck, which sunk in 1943 and now resembles a coral reef with occasional straight edges.